Continuing Education Activity

 Most opioids are full agonists at the mu receptor.
 Some, such as buprenorphine, butorphanol, and nalbuphine, are partial agonists.
 Tramadol, a weak opioid mu agonist, also inhibits serotonin and norepinephrine reuptake.

 Opioids come in a number of forms and can be administered orally, rectally, topically (transdermal patches), intravenously, in the epidural space, and into the dura.
-The mode of administration and duration of action depend on lipophilicity and hydrophilicity of the opioid.
+The mode of administration and duration of action depends on the lipophilicity and hydrophilicity of the opioid.
 For example, codeine can be administered via oral, intramuscular, and rectal routes.
 Oral codeine absorbs rapidly and reaches a peak concentration within one hour in most adults.

 Opioids are frequently misused.
 Most commonly, individuals misuse these agents in tablets or capsule dose forms.
 However, some abusers alter the route of administration, inhaling or injecting crushed tablets to achieve a heightened or more rapid psychoactive effect and attenuate the rewarding effect of the drug.
 For this reason, the Food and Drug Administration has approved abuse-deterrent formulations of opioid prescriptions to prevent the tablets from being crushed.

 Narcotic bowel syndrome (NBS) occurs when individuals experience daily moderate to severe abdominal pain for three months or more.
 Patients may increase opioid intake to deal with the pain.
-Paradoxically, the abdominal pain often increases in response to escalating opioid dose.
+Paradoxically, the abdominal pain often increases in response to escalating opioid doses.

 Of note, if opioids are taken in intravenous form, as they often are when abused, individuals increase their risk of infections, human immunodeficiency virus, and hepatitis C virus exposure.

 Opioids have relative contraindications, and each patient should have an appropriate assessment before discerning whether to administer opioids.
 For example, opioids are known to cause respiratory depression.
-Administration of opioids to patients with head trauma should take place with great care, as the increased pCO2 from hypoventilation can induce vasodilation and increased intracranial pressure.
+Administration of opioids to patients with head trauma requires great care, as the increased pCO2 from hypoventilation can induce vasodilation and increased intracranial pressure.
 As previously noted, patients with pulmonary dysfunction may not be able to compensate for opioid-induced respiratory depression.
 Opioids are also not the first analgesic of choice when patients are experiencing liver or kidney dysfunction, as poor excretion and metabolism may result in the accumulation of byproducts.
 Individuals with adrenal and thyroid deficiencies may be more sensitive to opioids.

 Pregnancy is another relative contraindication as the fetus may show signs of dependency.
 Approximately 50% of babies develop neonatal abstinence syndrome when exposed to opioids while in the womb.
 Infants with neonatal abstinence syndrome may develop diarrhea, sweating, sneezing, crying, tachypnea, and irritability.

 Naloxone, a nonselective opioid antagonist, is used to treat the central nervous system and respiratory depression associated with opioid overdose.
 Nearly forty years ago, the FDA approved naloxone in injectable formulations to be used by trained professionals.
-Due to the increase in opioid overdoses, there has been an increased momentum to distribute naloxone to individuals using opioids who are at higher risk of overdose in the United States.
+Due to the increase in opioid overdoses, there has been an increased momentum to distribute naloxone to individuals using opioids at higher risk of overdose in the United States.
 The first program was started in Chicago in the mid-1990s and has since spread to many other cities and states.
 It is important to note that naloxone may precipitate withdrawal symptoms.

 The US FDA has approved three drugs to treat opioid dependence: methadone, buprenorphine, and naltrexone.
 Methadone is a long-acting mu agonist used to treat opioid withdrawal symptoms and cravings.
-Currently, methadone for the maintenance of narcotic addiction or to detoxify a patient is only permitted by licensed treatment programs or methadone clinics.
+Currently, methadone for the maintenance of narcotic addiction or detoxifying a patient is only permitted by licensed treatment programs or methadone clinics.
 (It can still be prescribed/dispensed for the indication of pain treatment like other opioids.)
 The abrupt discontinuation of methadone may result in acute withdrawal symptoms; therefore, discontinuation requires slow tapering.

 Buprenorphine, a long-acting partial mu agonist and kappa antagonist, reduces cravings and withdrawal symptoms.
 It can be prescribed by physicians and nurses who have a Drug Abuse Treatment Act 200 X waiver.
 Abrupt discontinuation can also result in withdrawal.

-However, research has revealed that conventional therapies like methadone or buprenorphine and naloxone do not work for all individuals with opioid use disorder, resulting in approximately 50% of patients suffering from relapse following treatment.
+However, research has revealed that conventional therapies like methadone or buprenorphine, and naloxone do not work for all individuals with opioid use disorder, resulting in approximately 50% of patients suffering from relapse following treatment.
 Novel treatments, including a kappa-opioid receptor and serotonin modulator, as well as a vaccine that recruits the immune system to block opioid entry into the central nervous system, provide promising areas of research.

 To provide optimum care to individuals who may require opioid therapy, physicians should follow a multimodal and an interprofessional approach.
 Prescribers must work with other healthcare professionals and team up with the patient.
 According to the CDC's guidelines, which are supported by the FDA, a few approaches that physicians can use include:

-The most common form of diversion for prescription opioids includes patients providing medication to family members or friends who are attempting to self-medicate for pain.
+The most common form of diversion for prescription opioids includes patients providing medication to family members or friends attempting to self-medicate for pain.
 To combat this issue, prescribers must educate patients on the dangers of sharing medication and the importance of safely storing and disposing of medication.

 The FDA also requires pharmaceutical companies who manufacture opioids to develop a training program that would teach prescribers how to decide which patients require opioid therapy, how to dose and monitor medication, and how to educate patients on safe use, disposal, and storage of the medication.
 CME credits and other incentives are offered to prescribers who attend the training.
 Companies are also required to provide patient education sheets that physicians can provide to patients on opioid therapy.
 Moreover, in July of 2019, the FDA adopted a drug safety program called Risk Evaluation and Mitigation Strategy (REMS) for extended-release and long-acting opioids in hopes of decreasing the risks from inappropriate prescribing and abuse of opioids while allowing patients who need opioid therapy to get the treatment they deserve.